-- The Commission has a continuing arrangement with the University of Wisconsin-Extension whereby a full-time Extension educator is assigned to work with the Commission in carrying out the public participation program attendant to the land use and transportation planning efforts.
-During previous years, the public participation program included a regional planning conference; a workshop on rural cluster development featuring an introduction to SEWRPC Planning Guide No. 7; additional workshops on geographic information systems and proper land use as it relates to a variety of concerns, including stormwater and flooding concerns; an article published in Wisconsin Counties magazine highlighting the importance of regional planning; a staff report relative to citizens' advisory group involvement in future land use and transportation planning programs, and organizational efforts to obtain such citizen participation; drafting of an ongoing process for public involvement in transportation system planning and programming; youth water-quality-education sessions integrating, for the first time, land use and transportation systems as key variables; teacher-training sessions featuring land use and the relationships between historical development, transportation, and environmental concerns; related teacher-training curricula; town officials' training workshops on planning and zoning concepts, which have been part of an annual series, assistance provided to towns and villages relative to citizen surveys and community "visioning" meetings as preliminary considerations in the comprehensive land use planning process; ongoing coordination assistance provided to the Southeastern Area Land and Water Conservation Association, a coalition of county land conservation committee members and staff; exhibits placed at Wisconsin Farm Progress Days, held in Washington County, and at other exhibitions; and materials prepared for a new Commission-UW-Extension fact sheet series called "Plan On It!."
-Additional work was completed to synthesize the results of behavioral inventories and attitudinal surveys, among other efforts, designed to gauge public opinion relative to transportation system investments. - The Commission has provided the Wisconsin Department of Natural Resources with data analyses and forecasts, including traffic assignments for use in the State Implementation Plan.
+- The Commission has a carried out an extensive public participation program attendant to the regional land use and transportation planning efforts.
+During previous years, the public participation program has included in addition to preparing materials and conducting public meetings and outreach attendant to regional transportation-land use planning and programming efforts a regional planning conference; a workshop on rural cluster development featuring an introduction to SEWRPC Planning Guide No. 7; additional workshops on geographic information systems and proper land use as it relates to a variety of concerns, including stormwater and flooding concerns; an article published in Wisconsin Counties magazine highlighting the importance of regional planning; a staff report relative to citizens' advisory group involvement in future land use and transportation planning programs, and organizational efforts to obtain such citizen participation; drafting of an ongoing process for public involvement in transportation system planning and programming; youth water-quality-education sessions integrating, for the first time, land use and transportation systems as key variables; teacher-training sessions featuring land use and the relationships between historical development, transportation, and environmental concerns; related teacher-training curricula; town officials' training workshops on planning and zoning concepts, which have been part of an annual series, assistance provided to towns and villages relative to citizen surveys and community "visioning" meetings as preliminary considerations in the comprehensive land use planning process; ongoing coordination assistance provided to the Southeastern Area Land and Water Conservation Association, a coalition of county land conservation committee members and staff; exhibits placed at Wisconsin Farm Progress Days, held in Washington County, and at other exhibitions; and materials prepared for a new Commission-UW-Extension fact sheet series called "Plan On It!."
+Additional work was completed to synthesize the results of behavioral inventories and attitudinal surveys, among other efforts, designed to gauge public opinion relative to transportation system investments. - In late 2005, the public involvement process for transportation planning and programming was reviewed and amended including the holding of several public meetings.
+In 2005 and 2006, the Commission met with several interests which have been critical of the Commission's transportation planning and public involvement process to identify potential changes to be considered in the Commission's public involvement process.
+In 2007, the Commission's public involvement process was amended to incorporate the potential changes identified, specifically the creation of an Environmental Justice Task Force.
+This Task Force met for the first time in 2007 and will continue to meet quarterly. - In 2011, the review and update of the Commission's public involvement process was initiated.
+A summary more user-friendly document was prepared along with a brochure.
+This review and update was completed in 2012.
+The public participation plan and attendant materials are included in Appendix B. - In 2013, the Commission completed the following agreements: - o Agreement with Jefferson County regarding planning for those facilities included within the census defined Milwaukee urbanized area. - o An update to the agreement with the Chicago Metropolitan Agency for Planning regarding planning within the Wisconsin portion of the Round Lake Beach urbanized area. - Appointment of an advisory committee on transportation system planning and programming for the West Bend urbanized area and through that committee an agreement regarding planning within the West Bend urbanized area.

+• The Commission has provided the Wisconsin Department of Natural Resources with data analyses and forecasts, including traffic assignments for use in the State Implementation Plan.
 In addition, the Commission has conducted conformity analyses of the new regional transportation system plan and transportation improvement program.

-• The long-range transportation plan provides a framework for short-range transportation planning, and transportation improvement programming.
+The long-range transportation plan provides a framework for short-range transportation planning, and transportation improvement programming.